I’m not good enough for my partner; he will just leave me for someone else.

 The insecure Jane

-Jane (not a real person) believes that she is not attractive compared like other girls.
-When she was still in school her friends used to criticise her a lot about her weight, as a result she grew up with self-image problems.
+Jane (not a real person) believes that she is not attractive compared to other girls.
+When she was in school, her friends used to criticise her a lot about her weight, as a result she grew up with self-image problems.

 Recently, Jane got into a relationship and she usually gets along with her boyfriend.
-Even though here boyfriend has never made any remark about her looks, Jane always feels insecure and believes that her boyfriend will dump her because she is not attractive.
+Even though her boyfriend has never made any remark about her looks, Jane always feels insecure and believes that her boyfriend will dump her because she is not attractive.

 Whenever they go out in a public place where there are other girls, Jane always feel worried that his boyfriend will fall in love with someone attractive than her.
 For this reason, Jane always get worried when her boyfriend starts interacting with other girls.

 What causes insecurities

 There are many factors that can make a person develop insecurities but what all insecure people have in common is that they don’t trust their ability to get the desired outcome or to handle a certain situation properly.
 For example, a parent who doesn’t trust his parenting skills may always feel worried that he will raise problem children.

 The same goes for feeling insecure in a relationship.
 If you always feel insecure in your relationship, it’s mainly because you are unsure of your looks, your personality, or anything that you think your partner consider important.